Here's every image from the 2020 iPhone Photography Awards — and the backstory of how they were shot

 Founded by Aktulun after the original iPhone launched, the IPPA has showcased the very finest that iPhone photography has had to offer.
 What started out as a hobby and side project has ballooned into a revered annual ceremony that presents powerful photos submitted by photographers from around the world.

-In the beginning, there were no prizes and Apple wasn’t eager to promote it.
+There were no prizes in the beginning and Apple didn't start promoting IPPA until about seven years ago.
 Aktulun maintains that the IPPA is completely independent; Apple is not a sponsor and isn’t involved in the competition other than to amplify it.
 He says all of the submissions and winners continue to astound every year despite many of the winners shooting with older iPhones.
 One of the winning shots was taken with an iPhone 4, a 10-year-old iPhone.

 "I just put up a website, a really simple website," Aktulun told Input.
 "I asked people around me [at the agency I worked at], friends, and family to submit their pictures that they took with iPhone.
 It was just kind of an experiment and hobby."